SimBuddy/SpookyEyes/README.md

 Compile and upload Clinet code to one unit, then server code to the other.
 It's best to turn on the server one first.
 It should just sit there showing a blue eye.
 WHen you switch on the client, it starts shouting instructions to the server, which obeys, and the two will sync.

-The code started life as a single piece of client server code, buty got spit eventually, so its a bit of a mess, but the
+The code started life as a single piece of client server code, but got split eventually, so its a bit of a mess, but the basic are obvious, and allow for easy modifications and enhancements.